 Hannah (that's me) started this site after leaving Brooklyn, New York and her favorite neighborhood bookstore, Greenlight Books.
 At Greenlight, fiction books are lumped together regardless of genre, and the average reader can find scifi and classics sitting right beside each other.

 Queerly Reads embraces that kind of nondiscriminatory celebration of books—but here, everything we review is queer.

-Hannah lives in Kanazawa, Japan, and is currently working on a contemporary queer romance.
+Hannah lives in Japan and is currently working on a contemporary queer romance.
 She has neither a cat nor a librarian wife, but she remains optimistic.

 Giorgi Plys-Garzotto is a Chicago native and aspiring television writer; ze works as a freelance writer in Brooklyn.
 Giorgi's short film Won’t Somebody Think of the Children?! has been in the official selection for 18 film festivals to date, and has won 6 awards.
 It was recently screened at Anthology Film Archives as part of NewFilmmakers NewYork.
 Zir writing has appeared on Bustle, Thought Catalog, FF2 Media, and The Female Gaze, and zir short story "The Five Best Places To Wash Your Face On NYU's Campus: An OCD Student's Guide" was published in Pif Magazine's March Issue.